clarin-eric/vlo-benchmark/README.md

 - Copy or link the 'data' directory with VLO benchmark data to that directory so that we have
+  * /var/vlo/data/clarin-others
+  * /var/vlo/data/hathi
   * /var/vlo/data/KB
-  * /var/vlo/data/hathi, clarin-others
-  * /var/vlo/data/clarin-others
+  * /var/vlo/data/test

 - Make a directory '/var/vlo/solrdata' and make sure it is writable to the user that will be running the tomcat server; this directory will be populated by